OrchardCMS/OrchardDoc/Documentation/Orchard-1-4-Release-Notes.markdown

-Build: 1.4.0
+Build: 1.4.1

 Published: 2/29/2012

+Updated 5/4/2012 for version 1.4.1

 How to Install Orchard
 ----------------------

 To install Orchard using Web PI, follow these instructions: <http://docs.orchardproject.net/Documentation/Installing-Orchard>.
 Web PI will detect your hardware environment and install the application.

-Alternatively, to install the release manually, download the Orchard.Web.1.4.0.zip file.
+Alternatively, to install the release manually, download the Orchard.Web.1.4.1.zip file.

 <http://docs.orchardproject.net/Documentation/Manually-installing-Orchard-zip-file>